Wednesday 22 July 1pm

 Chaired by Andrew Ward

-World-renowned novelist and music amateur, Michel Faber shares 12 tracks from his varied record collection - some obscure, some unbelievable, some never to be heard again.
-Michel starts with an anecdote on the artist or production.
+World-renowned novelist and music amateur, Michel Faber shares a selection tracks from his varied record collection - some obscure, some unbelievable, some never to be heard again.
+Each piece is accompanied by a story stranger than fiction.

-It’s a fun evening where you will be hypnotised by the music!
+It’s a fun evening where you will be mesmerised.

 We are delighted to be joined by two titans of British Jazz for our next Jazz at kollectiv session, taking place in the midst of Music and May.